datatrail-jhu/09_dataanalysis/manuscript/06_1_inferential.md

-# Inferential Analysis
+# Inferential Analysis: Overview

 Inferential Analysis is what analysts carry out *after* they've described and explored their data set.
 After understanding your dataset better, analysts often try to infer something from the data.
 This is done using **statistical tests**.
 While we'll only be discussing **linear regression** in this lesson, there are *many* different statistical tests, each of which (when appropriately applied) can be used for inferential data analysis.

+To get started with inference in this lesson, we'll cover:

+- Random Sampling & Inference
+- Uncertainty
+- Linear Regression
+- Confounding
+- Correlation

+While it is certainly a lot, it will be *incredibly* important for you to understand this material going forward, so take your time on this overview and be sure to understand each paragraph, example, and image.
+Then, in the following lessons, you'll be able to work through some more examples and get more practice with inferential analysis.

+### Getting Started with Inference

-Let's break this all down a little bit.
+Ok, so let's break this all down a little bit.
 The goal of inferential analyses is to use a relatively **small sample** of data to **infer** or say something about the **population** at large.
 This is required because often we *want* to answer questions about a population.
 Let's take a dummy example here where we have a population of 14 shapes.

+Here, in this graphic, the shapes represent individuals in the population and the colors of the shapes can be either pink or grey:

 {format: png}
 ![The population](https://docs.google.com/presentation/d/1wxCLy3ZQWCc28PsENi83qgKESkH-44nc0tuISMRlRvc/export/png?id=1wxCLy3ZQWCc28PsENi83qgKESkH-44nc0tuISMRlRvc&pageid=g3daea37311_0_5)

-Here, in this graphic, the shapes represent individuals in the population and the colors of the shapes can be either pink or grey.

 In this example we only have fourteen shapes in the population; however, in inferential data analysis, it's not usually possible to sample *everyone* in the population.
 Consider if this population were everyone in the United States or every college student in the world.
-As getting information from every individual would be infeasible, data are instead collected on a subset, or a **sample** of the individuals in the larger population.
+As getting information from every individual would be infeasible.
+Data are instead collected on a subset, or a **sample** of the individuals in the larger population.

 {format: png}
 ![A sample is collected from the population](https://docs.google.com/presentation/d/1wxCLy3ZQWCc28PsENi83qgKESkH-44nc0tuISMRlRvc/export/png?id=1wxCLy3ZQWCc28PsENi83qgKESkH-44nc0tuISMRlRvc&pageid=g3daea37311_0_25)